maulindesai/pprof-operator/README.md

 ### Sidecar Metrics

-Each sidecar container exposes the following metrics on port 8080:
+Each sidecar container exposes the following metrics on port 8080 by default.
+You can override this via the pod annotation `profiler.pprof.dev/sidecar_metrics_port`.
+The operator sets the sidecar's `METRICS_ADDR` environment variable accordingly.

 | Metric Name | Type | Labels | Description |
 |-------------|------|--------|-------------|